 - 1. This Chapter shall govern the recognition, enforceability and enforcement of judgments falling within the scope of this Regulation - 2.
 Section 1 shall apply to all judgments with the exception of those referred to in paragraph 3. - 3.
-Section 2 shall apply to judgments given in another Member State - (a) concerning non-contractual obligations arising out of violations of privacy and rights relating to personality, including defamation, and - (b) in proceedings which concern the compensation of harm caused by unlawful business practices to a multitude of injured parties and which are brought by i. a state body, ii. a non-profit making organisation whose main purpose and activity is to represent and defend the interests of groups of natural or legal persons, other than by, on a commercial basis, providing them with legal advice or representing them in court, or iii. a group of more than fifteen claimants.
+Section 2 shall apply to judgments given in another Member State - (a) concerning non-contractual obligations arising out of violations of privacy and rights relating to personality, including defamation, and - (b) in proceedings which concern the compensation of harm caused by unlawful business practices to a multitude of injured parties and which are brought by i. a state body, ii. a non-profit making organisation whose main purpose and activity is to represent and defend the interests of groups of natural or legal persons, other than by, on a commercial basis, providing them with legal advice or representing them in court, or iii. a group of more than twelve claimants.

-4. [Three years after the entry into force of this Regulation] [By 31 December 2016], the Commission shall submit to the European Parliament, the Council and the European Economic and Social Committee a report reviewing the continuing need to maintain the procedure for recognition and enforcement for judgments given in matters referred to in paragraph 3 above, in view of the state of convergence of national laws and of the development of Union law on these matters.
+4. Without prejudice to the competence of the Commission to propose at any time the extension of the rules of Section 1 to judgments falling within the scope of paragraph 3(b) in view of the state of convergence of national laws and of the development of Union law, three years after the entry into force of this Regulation, or earlier in case the Commission proposes further harmonisation, the Commission shall submit to the European Parliament, the Council and the European Economic and Social Committee a report reviewing the continuing need to maintain the procedure for recognition and enforcement for judgments given in matters referred to in paragraph 3(b).